Biology is the most popular major nationwide for students preparing for graduate study in the Health Professions.

 A Health Professions Committee advises students on meeting criteria for admissions to post-baccalaureate schools and colleges such as medical schools.

 Students planning on a career in clinical laboratory sciences and medical technology may enroll in the Medical Laboratory Sciences curriculum.

 The University of Maine, New England College of Optometry (NECO) and Logan College of Chiropractic (LCC) cooperate in providing accelerated undergraduate curricula leading to consideration for early admission to the cooperating colleges.
 Students complete three years at the University of Maine and are awarded the B.S. in Biology upon the successful completion of the first year curriculum at NECO or LCC.
-The University of Maine also has an articulation agreement with the University of New England College of Osteopathic Medicine (UNECOM).
 Contact the Office of Health Professions (207) 581-2587 for complete program details.